Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

-# Azure Machine Learning Command Line Tools
+# Azure Machine Learning Operationalization and Model management Command Line Tools

 You can update your Azure ML CLI installation using pip.
 To perform the update, you must have sufficient permissions:

 **Linux**: On Linux you must be running as sudo: